Upright Row

 A number of hand positions can be used, close - normal - wide, however having a wide grip will maximize exercise benefit for your back muscles.

-Return back under control towards the floor until your arms are straight.
+Inhale as you return back under control towards the floor until your arms are straight.
 Aim to keep the weight off the floor during your reps, as this will keep your muscles under contraction.

 You may want to place a mat under your lifting area to protect the floor when you finish your lift - if the weight needs to be dropped more than a few inches you should ask for two spotters to take the weight back to the ground in order to protect both the gym floor and the weights.